Rogozhskoye Cemetery: Notable graves

-Historical graves of Rogozhskoe cemetery significantly differ from contemporary Moscow cemeteries due to their Old Believer roots.
-Most graves are shaped as plain stone crosses; there are no empire style column-shaped graves or personified sculptures.
-The largest and richest family burial belongs to the Morozov dynasty – a 'cemetery within a cemetery' protected by an elaborate wrought iron canopy.
-The dynasty apparently continues – the last Morozov tomb is dated 2005.
+Historical graves of Rogozhskoe Cemetery significantly differ from contemporary Moscow cemeteries because of their Old Believer roots.
+Most graves are shaped as plain stone crosses; there are no Empire style column-shaped graves or personified sculptures.
+The largest and richest family burial belongs to the Morozov dynasty; the "cemetery within a cemetery" is protected by an elaborate wrought iron canopy.
+The dynasty apparently continues since the last Morozov tomb is dated from 2005.
 Other wealthy businesspeople and Old-Rite clergy were buried in black sarcophagus-styled graves.
-Only a few tombs, like the 1907 Nikolaev tomb, bear distinct sculptural artwork – of abstract floral design.
+Only a few tombs, like the 1907 Nikolaev tomb, bear distinct sculptural artwork, of abstract floral design.

-In the Soviet period, due to proximity to military facilities in Lefortovo, Rogozhskoe cemetery hosted graves of military personnel (currently, 7 graves of Heroes of Soviet Union are listed memorials).
+During the Soviet period, its proximity to military facilities in Lefortovo made Rogozhskoe Cemetery host graves of military personnel (currently, seven graves of the Heroes of the Soviet Union are listed memorials).